Offboarding - How to make exit management a success

 - Ensure documentation and handovers

-- Drawing up the employer's reference
+- Creating the job reference

-- Organise farewell
+- Organize a farewell

-- Check need for re-staffing
+- Check the need for replacement

-- Conduct offboarding interview (if applicable)
+- (If applicable) Conduct offboarding interview

 HR

-- Determine last working day using leave/overtime
+- Determine last working day based on vacation/overtime hours

 - Calculate outstanding financial claims

-- Start hiring for the vacancies
+- Start hiring for the open position